marusakod/scprocess/docs/running.md

 ```

 If you want to run a dry run you can add a `-n` or `--dry-run` flag to this command.
 In case you need to use other snakemake options that are not included in scprocess, you can use the `-E` or `--extraargs` flag.
-It accepts any text and converts it into a string.
 The argument of `-E` has to be between quotes.
 For example, if you need to run a dry-run (use another example cause there is already -n for dryrun):

 ```
-scprocess $CONFIGFILE -E " -np "
+scprocess /path/to/config.yaml -E " -np "
 ```

+By default scprocess will run `rule all` which includes simpleaf, ambient RNA removal (optional), doublet detection and qc filtering, integration and marker gene identification.
+If you want to run each rule separatelly you have to specify the rule using the `-r` or `--rule` flag.
+The following rules canr run after `rule all` is completed:  `rule label_and_subset`, `rule zoom`, `rule pb_empties`.

-Add here that it's useful to add a max memory and max threads argument here (If you're not using a cluster). `--cores` will overwrite all threads specified in rules (what if we want to everwrite just what is > than max_cores?)
+How to set a global max memory option for all rules? `--cores` will overwrite all threads specified in rules (what if we want to everwrite just what is > than max_cores?)

 ### config file